sagartv/diabetes_risk_predictor/README.md

 The Dataset was balanced using SMOTEENN, following which an XGBoost Classifier was trained on it, yielding a validation accuracy of 94.3%.

+## BIG UPDATE:
+### Model tracking and evaluation using MLFlow:
+Refer to The jupyter notebook in notebooks/diabetes_project.ipynb for the new MLFlow Tracking integration.

+After evaluation through MLFlow, 5 Features removed from questionnaire and training data: Sex, Fruits, Veggies, AnyHealthcare, and CholCheck for better results.
+Yet to build Docker Image of Latest Version.

 ## Docker Image on Hub
 Docker Image Pushed to Hub: https://hub.docker.com/repository/docker/sagartv/diabetes_risk_predictor/